Facebook fiasco drags UBS profit lower

-ZURICH UBS reported a surprise slump in profit, hit by a big trading loss on Facebook's stock market debut and a drop in revenue that pushed its investment bank into the red.
+ZURICH UBS UBSN.VX reported a surprise slump in profit, hit by a big trading loss on Facebook's (FB.O) stock market debut and a drop in revenue that pushed its investment bank into the red.

-Second-quarter net profit more than halved to 425 million Swiss francs (276.8 million pounds), the Swiss bank said on Tuesday, in a dramatic miss of analysts' forecasts.
+Second-quarter net profit more than halved to 425 million Swiss francs ($433 million), the Swiss bank said on Tuesday, in a dramatic miss of analysts' forecasts.

 "This is a weak set of results, but the big disappointment is the investment banking loss with drops in revenue in nearly all segments," Bank Sarasin analyst Rainer Skierka said.
 He rates the stock at neutral.